PEW NEWS

 Tend To respond to human need by loving service

-Transform To seek to transform unjust structures of society, to challenge violence of every kind and to pursue peace and reconciliation (Led by Caroline Wanless)
+Transform To seek to transform unjust structures of society, to challenge violence of every kind and to pursue peace and reconciliation (Led by Caroline Wandlass)

 Treasure To strive to safeguard the integrity of creation and sustain and renew the life of the earth.
 (Led by Alayne Dodd and Alison Stead)